andrewfhart/andrewfhart.github.com/about.md

 ## Contact Me

 Have more questions?
-I maintain a list of [Frequently Asked Questions]({{ site.url }}/faqs/), which might have what you're looking for.
-For everything else, a short message via Twitter would be best.
+A short message via LinkedIn or Twitter would be best.
 For something longer feel free to email me and I will respond when I can.

 <a href="https://twitter.com/intent/tweet?screen_name=andrewfhart" class="twitter-mention-button" data-size="large" data-related="andrewfhart">Tweet to @andrewfhart</a>